 The foundation for the monument is concrete, a solid 15 feet thick at the center, tapering to a 5-foot thickness at its edges.
 The foundation required a continuous pour of 100 cubic yards of concrete per hour for 57 hours.

 The work crew completed 6 feet of wall, set three tons of steel, used one train carload of stone, poured 75 yards of concrete, shaped 1,200 square feet of forms, and raised a 65-ton working scaffold 6 feet every day.

 The monument weighs 70,300,000 pounds.
-It is 125 feet square at the base, tapering to 30 feet square at the top.
-The shaft walls are 4 feet thick at the base of the monument and 2 feet thick at the top.
+It is 125 feet square at the base, and tapers to 30 feet square at the top.
+The shaft walls are four feet thick at the base, and two feet thick at the top.

-"Texas Forever!!
-The Battle of San Jacinto" is an award-winning, 35-minute multimedia production vividly depicting the events of the Texas Revolution and Battle of San Jacinto.
-The presentation is shown in the 160-seat Jesse H. Jones Theater for Texas Studies.
-This presentation is also operated by the Museum of History.
+Texas Forever!!
+The Battle of San Jacinto - Watch the award-winning, 35-minute multimedia production on the Texas Revolution and the Battle of San Jacinto.
+The movie runs in the Jesse H. Jones Theater for Texas Studies.
+Admission is charged.